 To achieve maximum flexibility, we designed Aurora to have a number of components that could be plugged in and matched to gain varied results.
 The scheduling system permits arbitrary flexibility by allowing a developer to specify what code libraries to use for different parts of scheduling.
 Each of the pluggable components must extend the corresponding general base class that defines the entry-point methods.
 This allows the objects that are integral to Aurora to interact with them successfully.
 The libraries may make use of any of the Aurora objects (such as activities and resources) that pass through the interface.
 These objects provide support for additional attribute caching, permitting domains to make use of custom properties in the scheduling heuristics.
-The primary pluggable components include a preprocessor; a scheduling methods; a conflict solution manager; and a postprocessor.
+The primary pluggable components include a preprocessor; a scheduling queue prioritizer; the actual scheduler, which usually applies several scheduling methods; a conflict solution manager; and a postprocessor.
 See Figure 1 for a more detailed breakdown of configurable operations.